lhofer/CS50_Rails_Seminar/todo_list_with_mvc/README.md

    $ bin/rails generate model Item title:string notes:text

-2. run a migration of your strucure into the database to officially create a new database with the specified structure.
+2. run a migration of your strucure into the database to officially create a new database table with the specified structure.

    $ bin/rake db:migrate